Daniel J. Bergeson

 • Venture Capital & Private Equity

-Daniel was named “2020 San Jose Lawyer of the Year for Litigation – Securities” by Best Lawyers for his extensive experience defending companies, directors, and officers in securities claims ranges from preindictment SEC investigations to trials and appeals.
-He was named a 2019, 2020, 2021, 2022, 2023, and 2024 Litigation Star by Benchmark Litigation, 2023 Attorney of the Year in California by Top 100 Registry, and consistently receives recognition from Best Lawyers in America, Northern California Super Lawyers, Elite Lawyer, and America’s Top 100 High Stakes Litigators.® In addition, the American Institute of Trial Lawyers named Daniel Litigator of the Year 2023.
+In 2025, Daniel received national attention by being named by the Daily Journal as one of the nation’s Leading Commercial Litigators for handling “bet the company” cases.
+He was named the “2020 San Jose Lawyer of the Year for Litigation – Securities” by Best Lawyers due to his extensive experience defending companies, directors, and officers in securities claims and actions, including SEC investigations, class action lawsuits, and trials and appeals.
+From 2019 to the present, Daniel has been honored as a Litigation Star by Benchmark Litigation.
+In 2023, he was named Attorney of the Year in California by the Top 100 Registry and is consistently listed in Best Lawyers in America, Northern California Super Lawyers, Elite Lawyer, and America’s Top 100 High Stakes Litigators®.
+Additionally, Daniel is a Fellow with the Litigation Counsel of America, and in 2023, he was named Litigator of the Year by the American Institute of Trial Lawyers.

 As 2019 President of the Board of Governors of the Association of Business Trial Lawyers (ABTL), Northern California Chapter, Daniel helped increase constructive dialogue between the bench and bar and advance the profession.
 Mr. Bergeson is also a Fellow of the American Bar Foundation (ABF).
 The Fellows is a global honorary society of lawyers, judges, law faculty, and legal scholars who have demonstrated outstanding leadership in the profession and service to society.